scottpdawson/scottpdawson/posts/musing/annual-christmas-tree-ornaments.md

 _2023_
 Xander was a working musician on Explora Journeys' Explora I for much of 2023, so we commemorated the occasion with a nautical ornament we purchased from a Christmas shop in New York City's Little Italy.

+## Emoticakes Whisk

+_2024_
+After 20 wonderful years, Amy made the heartfelt decision to retire from baking for her business, Emoticakes, at the end of October.
+It was amazing to reflect on how this journey began when Xander was just a year old.
+This little whisk seemed the perfect way to commemorate the occasion.